MLB Rumors: J.D. Martinez Seeking $200M, Which Might Be Wishful Thinking

 While the hot stove hasn’t even preheated yet, ESPN’s Jerry Crasnick reported Wednesday that free-agent outfielder J.D.
 Martinez is seeking a deal in the $200 million neighborhood, which, of course, is a very nice neighborhood in which to live.

 At least that’s what Martinez and agent Scott Boras are telling teams … for now.
 It’s still very, very early in the offseason process, and things are bound to change.
-Is Martinez one of if not the best power hitter available on the market this winter?
+Is Martinez one of, if not the best power hitter available on the market this winter?
 Sure.
-But he’s not a flawless player and even in today’s cash-heavy game, that’s still a lot of money for a player who averaged just 12 home runs through his first four big league seasons.
+But he’s not a flawless player, and even in today’s cash-heavy game, that’s still a lot of money for a player who averaged just 12 home runs through his first four major league seasons.

 More than anything, this is just a way for Martinez and his camp to set a starting price at which negotiations can begin.
 And while Martinez hit home runs at a near-historic rate in 2017, so did just about everyone else in baseball.
 Teams might not be willing to pony up the $200 million for a player like Martinez when they can get a player a tier below for far less money.
 Martinez is also prone to huge strikeout numbers, striking out more than 25 percent of the time in each of the last four seasons.